 We have constructed $L^2(\ca)$ by identifying $\ca$ with a subspace of $\R^\infty$ via

-and considered the measure $\mu$ on $ \R^\infty $ given for a subset $ A \subset \R^n$ by\footnote{When we constructed $L^2(\ca)$ we kept the Lebesque measure in the first finitely many variables in order to write $U_\omega$ in a simple way. }
+and considered the measure $\mu$ on $ \R^\infty $ given for a subset $ A \subset \R^n$ by\footnote{When we constructed $L^2(\ca)$ we kept the Lebesgue measure in the first finitely many variables in order to write $U_\omega$ in a simple way. }

 Let $a>1$.
 Put $c_n =\sqrt{a\log (n)}$.
 For $A\subset \R^n$ we define

 We want to compute the measure of this set, or rather we want to show that when $A$ is not a zero set, then $A_s^a$ is also not a zero set.
 Let $\mu_{G,n}$ be the Gau{\ss} measure in $\R^n$, i.e.